 - Wash athletic supporters frequently.

-You may need treatment by a health care provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
-The health care provider may prescribe:
+You may need treatment by a provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
+The provider may prescribe:

-- Antibiotics may to treat bacterial infections that occur from scratching the area
+- Antibiotics may be needed to treat bacterial infections that occur from scratching the area

 If you tend to get jock itch, continue to apply antifungal or drying powders after bathing, even when you do not have jock itch.

 Jock itch usually responds promptly to treatment.
 It is often less severe than other tinea infections, such as athlete's foot, but may last a long time.